securenetworking/fastWebSockets/misc/READMORE.md

 The library is single threaded.
 You cannot, absolutely not, mix threads.
 A socket created from an App on thread 1 cannot be used in any way from thread 2.
 The only function in the whole entire library which is thread-safe and can be used from any thread is Loop:defer.
 Loop::defer takes a function (such as a lambda with data) and defers the execution of said function until the specified loop's thread is ready to execute the function in a single-threaded fashion on correct thread.
 So in case you want to publish a message under a topic, or send on some other thread's sockets you can, but it requires a bit of indirection.
 You should aim for having as isolated apps and threads as possible.

 #### Settings
-Compression (permessage-deflate) has three main modes; uWS::DISABLED, uWS::SHARED_COMPRESSOR and any of the uWS::DEDICATED_COMPRESSOR_xKB.
+Compression (permessage-deflate) has three main modes; fWS::DISABLED, fWS::SHARED_COMPRESSOR and any of the fWS::DEDICATED_COMPRESSOR_xKB.
 Disabled and shared options require no memory, while dedicated compressor requires the amount of memory you selected.
-For instance, uWS::DEDICATED_COMPRESSOR_4KB adds an overhead of 4KB per WebSocket while uWS::DEDICATED_COMPRESSOR_256KB adds - you guessed it - 256KB!
+For instance, fWS::DEDICATED_COMPRESSOR_4KB adds an overhead of 4KB per WebSocket while fWS::DEDICATED_COMPRESSOR_256KB adds - you guessed it - 256KB!

 Compressing using shared means that every WebSocket message is an isolated compression stream, it does not have a sliding compression window, kept between multiple send calls like the dedicated variants do.